[PDF] Safe Seen And Stretched In The Classroom - eBooks Review

 Lessons That Last written by Julie Schmidt Hasson and has been published by Taylor & Francis this book supported file pdf, txt, epub, kindle and other format this book has been release on 2023-10-11 with Education categories.

 Going into the school day with inspiration and reflection can help you feel more empowered and ready to take on the joys and challenges of teaching.
-In this refreshing book, Julie Schmidt Hasson and Laura Estes-Swilley provide 185 brief stories shared by former students about their most impactful teachers.
+In Lessons That Last, Julie Schmidt Hasson and Laura Estes-Swilley provide 185 brief stories shared by former students about their most impactful teachers.
 With a different story for every day of the school year, the authors illuminate the many ways teachers shape students’ lives.
 You can use them to set your intention for the day, to reflect on your teaching in the evening, or to infuse meetings and professional development with encouragement and affirmation.
 Hasson and Estes-Swilley concisely unpack each story and pose questions to help you consider the meaning it holds for your own work.
 While the stories themselves are inspirational, they also provide models to help you make a greater (and more consistent) impact on your students’ lives.
 Through these daily reflections, you’ll have the space to contemplate your practice and consider new perspectives and possibilities.
 With regular reflection, you can find greater satisfaction in teaching, particularly during challenging times.
 And as you grow, you'll have more capacity to help your students grow, too.

 Purposeful Educator Connections